Skip to main content

 Image of Sara Sharp

 Sara Sharp served as the head of the RFHD executive committee.
-She is an alumni from Brigham Young University–Hawaii, originally from Washington State.
+She is an alumnus of Brigham Young University–Hawaii, originally from Washington State.
 She graduated in the spring of 2021 with a Bachelor of Arts in political science, minors in communication studies and foundational language studies in Spanish, and certificates in international development and criminal justice.

 Image of Hannah Harding